eah13/eah13.github.io/_includes/welcome.md

 * Information for prospective student [advisees](advising)
 * Information on [my teaching](teaching)

-A selection of my non-academic writings and press is below.
+A selection of press, interviews, and my non-academic writings is below.
 You can find my recent publications on [Academia.edu](https://utexas.academia.edu/elliott) and [Google Scholar](https://scholar.google.com/citations?user=OBskYc4AAAAJ&hl=en&authuser=1).